USADA Press Release- TYLER HAMILTON’S BLOOD DOPING VIOLATION UNANIMOUSLY UPHELD BY SPORTS’ HIGHEST COURT

 test history and results

-The American Arbitration Association/Court of Arbitration for Sport (AAA/CAS) has issued a written decision that Flavia Oliveira, an athlete in the sport of cycling, committed a doping violation and will receive a two-year suspension for the offense.
+The American Arbitration Association (AAA)/North American Court of Arbitration for Sport (CAS) arbitrators finding Tammy Thomas of Colorado Springs, Colo., an athlete in the sport of cycling, committed a doping violation

 This is an necessary category.